baxy5/contact-form/README.md

 ## Using - JS / NodeJs / Express.js / Nodemailer / Nodemon

-- This is a skatch for me, how to send email from form.
+- This is a sketch for me, how to send email from form.